-A Scheduling Coordinator that elects to take a long-term Wheeling Through Priority after the study process and to be responsible for the costs of constructing any Upgrades pursuant to the LTWTP will negotiate a with the CAISO and a Long-Term Wheeling Through Upgrade Construction Agreement (LTWTUCA) with the CAISO and the Applicable TO.
+A Scheduling Coordinator that elects to take a long-term Wheeling Through Priority after the study process and to be responsible for the costs of constructing any Upgrades pursuant to the LTWTP will negotiate a Long-Term Wheeling Through Service Agreement (LTWTSA) with the CAISO and a Long-Term Wheeling Through Upgrade Construction Agreement (LTWTUCA) with the CAISO and the Applicable TO.
 The Scheduling Coordinator shall execute a LTWTSA irrespective of whether a LTWTUCA is required for effecting its long-term priority Wheeling Throughs.

 9.1 Tender

-The Participating TO will tender a draft LTWTUCA to the CAISO and the Scheduling Coordinator no later than the sum of (i) one hundred eighty (180) calendar days and (ii) the estimated time to construct the Upgrades indicated in the Phase II Long-Term Wheeling Through Deliverability Assessment.
-The applicable Participating TO may tender the draft LWTUCA any time after the and before the determined tender date on its own accord or at the request of either the CAISO or the Scheduling Coordinator.
+The Participating TO will tender a draft LTWTUCA to the CAISO and the Scheduling Coordinator no later than the sum of (i) one hundred eighty (180) calendar days and (ii) the estimated time to construct the Upgrades indicated in the Phase II Long-Term Wheeling Through Deliverability Assessment needed by this or any other dependent project, prior to the Wheeling Through Priority effective date.
+The applicable Participating TO may tender the draft LTWTUCA any time after the TPD allocation is received and before the determined tender date on its own accord or at the request of either the CAISO or the Scheduling Coordinator.
+The Participating TO may not tender a draft LTWTUCA if the Wheeling Through Priority did not receive a TPD allocation in accordance with Section 6.7 of the Appendix GG of the CAISO Tariff.
 The draft LTWTUCA will be in the form of the FERC-approved LTWTUCA set forth in Appendix HH to the CAISO Tariff.

-The Participating TO will provide the CAISO with the information required for inclusion in the LWTSA simultaneously with its tender of the draft LTWTUCA.
-The CAISO will tender a draft LWTSA to the Scheduling Coordinator no later than 30 days after the Participating TO tenders the draft LTWTUCA and requisite information to be included in the LWTSA. and the Scheduling Coordinator shall execute the LTWTSA or include its Wheeling Through in an effective LTWTSA concurrent with the execution of the LTWTUCA.
-The draft LWTSA will be in the form, set forth in Appendix KK to the CAISO tariff.
+The Participating TO will provide the CAISO with the information required for inclusion in the LTWTSA simultaneously with its tender of the draft LTWTUCA.
+The CAISO will tender a draft LTWTSA to the Scheduling Coordinator no later than 30 days after the Participating TO tenders the draft LTWTUCA and requisite information to be included in the LTWTSA is received, and the Scheduling Coordinator shall execute the LTWTSA concurrent with the execution of the LTWTUCA.
+The draft LTWTSA will be in the form, set forth in Appendix KK to the CAISO tariff.

 9.2 Completing the LTWTSA and LTWTUCA

-The applicable Participating TO, the CAISO, and the Scheduling Coordinator will attempt to agree on the specific terms of the draft LTWTUCAg not more than one hundred twenty (120) calendar days after the Participating TO tenders the draft LTWTUCA.
+The applicable Participating TO, the CAISO, and the Scheduling Coordinator will attempt to agree on the specific terms of the draft LTWTUCA not more than one hundred twenty (120) calendar days after the Participating TO tenders the draft LTWTUCA.
 If the Scheduling Coordinator determines that negotiations are at an impasse, it may request termination of the negotiations at any time after tender of the draft LTWTUCA.
 Within seven (7) calendar days of such request, the Scheduling Coordinator will request submission of the unexecuted LTWTUCA with FERC or initiate the CAISO ADR Procedures pursuant to Section 13 of the CAISO Tariff.
 If the Scheduling Coordinator requests termination but fails to request submission of the unexecuted LTWTUCA or to initiate the CAISO ADR Procedures within seven (7) calendar days, it will be deemed to have withdrawn its request for long-term priority for Wheeling Throughs.

 Neither the CAISO nor the Participating TO may declare an impasse until one hundred twenty (120) calendar days after the draft LTWTUCA was tendered.
 If the CAISO or the Participating TO declares an impasse, that Participating TO or the CAISO will file the LTWTUCA unexecuted with FERC within twenty one (21) calendar days.

-Unless otherwise agreed by the parties, if the Scheduling Coordinator has not executed and returned the LTWTUCA, requested filing of an unexecuted LTWTUCA, or initiated the CAISO ADR Procedures within one hundred twenty (120) calendar days after issuance of the draft LTWTSA, it will be deemed to have withdrawn its request for long-term r Wheeling Through Priority.
+Unless otherwise agreed by the parties, if the Scheduling Coordinator has not executed and returned the LTWTUCA, requested filing of an unexecuted LTWTUCA, or initiated the CAISO ADR Procedures within one hundred twenty (120) calendar days after issuance of the draft LTWTSA, it will be deemed to have withdrawn its request for long-term Wheeling Through Priority.